There’s no doubt about it, programmatic advertising on the private marketplace(PMP) is making waves.

 Premium ad space

 Unlike with open auction deals, advertisers know their ads are going up on sites with content that is related to their products.
 There are no surprises.
 Ads won’t run next to the potentially brand-damaging subject matter.
 One of the most significant issues in online advertising today – ad fraud – is also addressed on the PMP.
-PMP publishers are of higher quality, so you’ll experience much less invalid traffic and fraudulent.
+PMP publishers are of higher quality, so you’ll experience much less invalid or fraudulent traffic.

 Better Deals on CPMs